michaelrommel/castle-neopython/dirs/.local/share/fonts/README.md

 ## Noto Color Emoji

-The font ca nbe obtained from https://fonts.google.com/noto/specimen/Noto+Color+Emoji
+The font can be obtained from https://fonts.google.com/noto/specimen/Noto+Color+Emoji